Cherokee City, AR

 105 people

-As of 2023, 29.5% of Cherokee City, AR residents (105 people) were born outside of the United States, which is higher than the national average of 13.8%.
+As of 2023, 29.5% of Cherokee City, AR residents (105 people) were born outside of the United States, which is approximately the same as the national average of 13.8%.
 In 2022, the percentage of foreign-born citizens in Cherokee City, AR was 0%, meaning that the rate has been increasing.

 The following chart shows the percentage of foreign-born residents in Cherokee City, AR compared to that of it's neighboring and parent geographies.